top of page

 The Juilliard School - Juilliard Station

-How might Clarice Lispector’s conceptions of her writing reshaping time illuminate French composer Maurice Ravel’s use of rhythmic, harmonic, and motivic material to restructure time?
-In Ravel’s Piano Trio, through his use of rhythmic forms and distinctly colored harmonies, sonority becomes the new arbiter of time.
+What might Clarice Lispector's writing and Maurice Ravel's music share in their approach to reshaping time?
+In Ravel’s Piano Trio, through his use of rhythmic forms and distinctly colored harmonies, sonority becomes the new arbiter of time, like in Lispector's Agua Viva.
 In both of these works of art, a “moment of time” is no longer identified by its location within the work’s form or structure.
 Instead, all instances of a returning musical or literary figure seem to be of precisely the same exact moment in time, regardless of where they occur in the work.
 The writing creates our sense of time, rather than flowing linearly through it.
 Ravel thus lets us walk forward towards our past, unifying present and past into what Lispector describes as an eternal present.
-Lispector’s Agua Viva, like Ravel’s trio, functions as a kind of spectral expansion of one expressive unit—one central message—much like the refraction of white light into colors.
-Each movement of Ravel’s work refracts the work’s essence into a different realm of fantasy, “sonorous fluid” (in Ravel’s own words, which echo Lispector’s sentiments) of different viscosity and opacity.
-This event will consist of a short presentation, accessible both to those unfamiliar with classical music and those unfamiliar with Clarice Lispector, culminating in a full performance of Ravel’s Piano Trio.

 Listen to them perform Ravel's Piano Trio: